Ramdev: Social engagement

-In 2006, Baba Ramdev was invited by Kofi Annan to deliver a lecture on poverty alleviation at a United Nations conference.
+In 2006, Ramdev was invited by Kofi Annan to deliver a lecture on poverty alleviation at a United Nations conference.
 In October 2014, he was one of the nine personalities invited by the Prime Minister Modi to participate and promote the message of cleanliness when Swachh Bharat Mission was launched.

+In October 2025, Ramdev donated Rs.
+1 crore for 2025 Punjab, India floods relief.

+In January 2026, Union Home Minister Amit Shah along with Swami Ramdev inaugurated the Patanjali Emergency and Critical Care Hospital in Haridwar.

 Bharat Swabhiman

 In 2010, Ramdev announced plans to form a political party.
 In 2011, he stated that he did not have political ambitions, and instead of forming a political party, he would focus on fighting against nationwide corruption.
 In 2014, Ramdev announced that Bharat Swabhiman would contest some constituencies in the general election of that year and form alliances with some other parties.
 It was at this time that he voiced his support for Narendra Modi to become the next Prime Minister of India, and he signed nine pledges with BJP leaders on institutional and cultural reforms.
 The Gujarat High Court allowed the Trust to hold yoga camps in 2014 as long as the camps were not political in nature.

-In 2014, the Bharat Swabhiman Trust, Divya Yog Mandir Trust, and Patanjali Yogpeeth Trust were under scrutiny by the ECI for allegedly funding election expenses for political parties.